serverpod/serverpod_docs/docs/06-concepts/18-testing/02-the-basics.md

 ## Test exceptions

-The following exceptions are exported from the generated test tools file and can be thrown in various scenarios, see below.
+The following exceptions are exported from the generated test tools file and can be thrown by the test tools in various scenarios, see below.

 |Exception|Description|
 |:-----|:-----|